 - To project cash flow, analyze your prior year's numbers, then adjust for anticipated changes, such as new pricing, more personnel and funding sources.

 - By understanding cash flow techniques, you'll come to predict cash flow and can get ahead of the market.

-Tracking and understanding cash flow is vital for any business.
-You need to know how the amount of money you bring into your business compares to the amount going out.
+If you're a business owner, it's essential to track and understand your cash flow; you need to know how the amount of money you bring into your business compares to the amount going out.
 If you're spending more than you're earning, you need to make changes to avoid going out of business.

-It's important to regularly track the movement of funds in and out of your organization to identify where your business is from a financial standpoint and where it will be in several months.
+It's important to regularly track the movement of funds in and out of your organization to determine the financial status of your business and what it will be in several months.